thunder-nyc/Thunder/README.md

 Thunder is largely inspired by [Torch 7](http://torch.ch), Facebook's [TH++](http://github.com/facebook/thpp), and [EBLearn](http://eblearn.sourceforge.net)'s [libidx](http://eblearn.sourceforge.net/libidx.html).
 In fact, the name "Thunder" came from "TH--" if "under" could be interpreted as "--".

-The library just had its development began.
-Contribution is very welcomed!
-Please contact Xiang Zhang (xiang.zhang [at] nyu.edu) for details.

 ## Installation

 Here is a list of prerequisites you need to have to make sure Thunder compiles